sunface/rust-by-practice/en/src/type-conversions/others.md

     let val_casts = unsafe { &mut *(ptr as *mut i32 as *mut u32) };

     /*Turning an &str into a &[u8]: */
-    // this is not a good way to do this. let slice = unsafe { std::mem::transmute::<&str, &[u8]>("Rust") };
+    // This is not a good way to do this. let slice = unsafe { std::mem::transmute::<&str, &[u8]>("Rust") };
     assert_eq!(slice, &[82, 117, 115, 116]);